 “Avoid sitting with your back to the window or open shelves is also a good idea.
 According to Feng Shui, open shelves act as arrows in your back, and a window in your back can make you feel unsupported.”

 Other things to consider include the amount of clutter around you.
 “Avoid placing work files and paperwork on the floor as it signifies a deterioration of your business/career.”

 “Also, avoid working from the bedroom,” Priya said, “If you have a choice of rooms, the East and South- East rooms are great for working.”

-Color Psychologist, Angela Wright, states there are four primary psychological colors: red, blue, yellow and green.
-Whether you work indoors or outside, surrounding yourself with certain colors can help boost productivity.
+Color Psychologist Angela Wright states four primary psychological colors: red, blue, yellow, and green.
+Whether you work indoors or outside, surrounding yourself with specific colors can help boost productivity.

 “For innovators and entrepreneurs, yellow will help if you have a little brain fatigue.
 It’s great for a productivity boost and will get your juices flowing.”

 “Finally, if you thrive in a calm environment, green is the color for you.
 It’s great for people who practice yoga or meditation.”

 Like listening to music while working?
 Turns out it could be making you more productive.